Mauritsieee/WordPress-Plugin-Boilerplate/README.md

 Future improvements and features to be added:

-4. Implement database handling for data storage and retrieval.
-5. Set up version management to keep track of plugin versions.
-6. Add functionality for script loading (e.g., JavaScript or CSS files).
-7. Include detailed comments throughout the files for better code understanding and maintenance.
+1. Include detailed comments throughout the files for better code understanding and maintenance.

 ---

 ## Recent Changes

 **[6th February 2025]** - Initial commit with the first set of files uploaded to provide a starting point for further development.
+**[7th February 2025]** - Add script-loading for CSS and JavaScript and database functionality.